TheAcharya/MarkerData-Website/docs/User Guide/Configurations.md

 ![Default Configuration](/assets/md-configuration-settings_01.png)

-Users will not be allowed to make changes to the Default Configuration.
+You will not be allowed to make changes to the Default Configuration.

 !!!info Info
 The Default Configuration serves as a comprehensive delineation of the default values and parameters pertaining to **Marker Data**.
-Users are required to instantiate a new Configuration in order to harness the complete functionality of **Marker Data**.
+You are required to create a new Configuration in order to utilise the complete functionality of **Marker Data**.
 !!!

 ## Add Configuration

 1. Click on the `+` button.
-2. Users will be prompted to enter a Configuration Name.
+2. You will be prompted to enter a Configuration Name.

 ![Default Configuration](/assets/md-configuration-settings_02.png)